Installing WordPerfect 8.1 for Linux on a distro current in 2024 - general considerations

 This page underwent a major revision in July 2020, to introduce a simplified method of installing WordPerfect for Linux 8.1 on current distros.
 The new method involves use of an install script, recently written by Peter Stone (the operator of this site) and tested with the help of Leon Goldstein.

-There are five versions of the script.
+There are four versions of the script.
 They are named:

 wp81in.sh (for debian-based distros);